DISCONTINUED OPERATIONS AND BUSINESS DISPOSITIONS

 |DISCONTINUED OPERATIONS AND BUSINESS DISPOSITIONS||

-The following table summarizes the major classes of assets and liabilities constituting assets and liabilities held for sale:
+The following table reconciles the carrying amounts of major classes of assets and liabilities of discontinued operations to total assets and liabilities of discontinued operations that are classified as held for sale in our consolidated balance sheets (dollars in millions):